Start main content

 • Digital health

-Dr Ho is an Associate Professor in the School of Biomedical Sciences at the University of Hong Kong (HKU).
+Professor Ho is an Associate Professor in the School of Biomedical Sciences at the University of Hong Kong (HKU).
 He completed his BSc (Hon 1, Medal) and PhD in Bioinformatics from the University of Sydney, and undertook postdoctoral training in at Harvard Medical School.
-Prior to joining HKU, Dr Ho was the Head of Bioinformatics and Systems Medicine Laboratory at the Victor Chang Cardiac Research Institute, in Sydney Australia.
-His research focuses on developing and applying cutting-edge computational methods for single cell RNA-seq analysis, metagenomics, and digital health.
-Dr Ho has over 100 publications, including first or senior papers in leading journals such as Nature, Genome Biology, Nucleic Acids Research and Science Signaling.
-Dr Ho is also currently the Academic Lead of the Bioinformatics Core of the Centre for PanorOmic Sciences (CPOS) at HKU.
+He is an expert in developing scalable computational methods to analyse single cell omic data, metagenomic data, and digital health data.
+Professor Ho has over 139 publications, including first or senior papers in leading journals such as Nature, Nature Communications, Genome Biology, Nucleic Acids Research and Cell Systems.
+Professor Ho is also currently the Programme Co-Director of BSc (Bioinformatics), Deputy Director of EdTech (AI), Academic Lead of the Bioinformatics Core of the Centre for PanorOmic Sciences (CPOS) at HKU, and Lead Scientist of Laboratory Data Discovery for Health.
 He is an Executive Editor of the journal Biophysical Reviews.
+He co-founded a digital health company Vitome Limited.

 The Ho Laboratory focuses on the use of bioinformatics and systems biology approaches to tackle longstanding problems in basic and translational medicine.
 A range of specific research projects can be developed within the broad theme of scalable big data analytics for healthcare translation.
 Here are some major research themes.
 Multiple projects are available under each theme: